domgjntoki/WhatsappAnimeBot/README.md

 # Whatsapp MyAnimeList BOT
-A MyAnimeList Bot that reacts to Whatsapp's chat commands, using selenium with javascript to send messages, without yowsup, at the moment with commands only in portuguese (Will add english later)
+A MyAnimeList Bot that reacts to Whatsapp's chat commands, using selenium with javascript to send messages.
+At the moment with commands only in portuguese (Will add english later)

 ## Available commands